Search the Health Library

 Bert Vogelstein, M.D., co-director of the Ludwig Center at Johns Hopkins, Clayton Professor of Oncology at the Sidney Kimmel Comprehensive Cancer Center, and a Howard Hughes Medical Institute investigator, has been awarded the Breakthrough Prize in Life Sciences.

 The prize was created by Sergey Brin and Anne Wojcicki, Mark Zuckerburg and Priscilla Chan and Yuri Milner to reward scientists working to cure disease and extend human life.
-Each of the 11 winners will recieve $3 million.
+Each of the 11 winners will receive $3 million.
 This is the first year the prize has been awarded.

 Vogelstein graduated from the Johns Hopkins School of Medicine in 1974 and began studying pediatrics at The Johns Hopkins Hospital.
 Seeing young children suffering from cancer spurred his interest in the disease.
 He spent two years at the National Cancer Institute before returning to Johns Hopkins in 1978 to direct the cancer center's molecular genetics laboratory.